Novak Djokovic wins his 23rd Grand Slam title by beating Casper Ruud in the French Open final – KION546

 Perhaps due to an awareness of all that was at stake, Djokovic, in his 34th major final, was the one who got off to a shaky start.

-As Djokovic reeled off 12 of the last 13 points to end things, dropping onto his back with limbs spread wide at the finish, the shouts of his name were thunderous.
+When one last miscue from Ruud landed out, Djokovic dropped onto his back with limbs spread wide.

-The preferred method of saluting Ruud?
-Drawn-out, monotone pronouncements of his last name — “Ruuuuuuuuuud” — that sounded as if it were booing, which, of course, it was not.
+“He kind of pressures you, in a way, to go for more risks, and that’s tough,” Ruud said.
+“He just stepped up, like he knows how to do.”

-At first, Ruud seemed to do whatever he could to test Djokovic’s forehand, the weaker side.
-It paid off early, when Djokovic kept missing that stroke — into the net, wide, long — then made a different sort of mistake, shanking an overhead from near the net way beyond the opposite baseline to get broken and trail 2-0.
+At first, though, Djokovic kept missing forehands — into the net, wide, long — then made a different sort of mistake, shanking an overhead from near the net way beyond the opposite baseline to get broken and trail 2-0.

 For whatever reason, that shot always has been Djokovic’s “bête noire,” and he missed another overhead later in the set.